robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 ### 1.4.4 Data-Driven Specification

 > [!IMPORTANT]
-> LO-XX Understand the basic concept of Data-Driven Specification (K2)
+> LO-XX Recall the purpose of Data-Driven Specification (K1)

 **Data-Driven Specification** originates from **Data-Driven Testing** and is a method where the test data and expected results are separated from the test script that controls the flow.
-This approach allows for the reuse of the same test script with different data sets, making it easier to maintain and scale tests.

 While in **Robotic Process Automation (RPA)** the data that are used in an automation workflow are typically dynamically acquired from an external source,